gphat/omg/_posts/2019-04-04-practitioners-guide-to-system-dashboard-design.md

 * Put important information in important places
 * Use a grid and favor charts that are a bit wider than tall

-I encourage you to check back later for the next items in my series:
+Please read on for the next items in my series:

 {% include dashboard-guide.html %}